Terry Harkin: Club career

 At that time, Southport were managed by Billy Bingham, and although he left mid-season to manage Plymouth Argyle, he clearly remembered Harkin for the other post he had also taken that season, part-time manager of Northern Ireland.
-His 21 league goals in 1967–68 helped the "Sandgrounders" to mid-table respectability, and an appearance in the FA Cup third round, where they lost narrowly, 1–0, to First Division giants, Everton.
+His 21 league goals in 1967–68 helped the Sandgrounders to mid-table respectability and an appearance in the FA Cup third round, where they lost narrowly, 1–0, to First Division giants, Everton.

-In March 1969, cash-strapped Southport manager Don McEvoy was forced to sell one of his prize assets, as Harkin joining struggling Third Division rivals, Shrewsbury Town.
-Harkin's eight goals in seventeen appearances helped drag the "Shrews" to safety in 1968–69.
-Harkin remained a regular goalscorer at Gay Meadow in 1969–70 through to the end of the 1970–71 season, when he moved back home to sign for Donegal club, Finn Harps.
+In March 1969, cash-strapped Southport manager Don McEvoy was forced to sell one of his prize assets as Harkin joined struggling Third Division rivals, Shrewsbury Town.
+Harkin's eight goals in 17 appearances helped drag the Shrews to safety in 1968–69.
+Harkin remained a regular goalscorer at Gay Meadow in 1969–70 through to the end of the 1970–71 season, when he moved back home to sign for County Donegal club, Finn Harps.

-Harkin helped the "Harps" to the most successful period in their history when he tied (with Waterford's Alfie Hale) in the League of Ireland in 1972–73 on a league-leading tally of 20 goals.
+Harkin helped the Harps to the most successful period in their history when he tied (with Waterford's Alfie Hale) in the League of Ireland in 1972–73 on a league-leading tally of 20 goals.
 He claimed an FAI Cup winners' medal the following year (the club's only ever major trophy win).
-The "Harps" did regularly challenge for the League championship, and finished as runners-up in 1972–73, 1975–76, and 1977–78.
-They also competed in Europe on a regular basis, and Harkin scored in two legs against Aberdeen in the 1973–74 UEFA Cup.
-He finished as the League of Ireland's joint top-scorer (with Alfie Hale) in the 1972–73 season, with 20 goals.
+The Harps did regularly challenge for the League championship and finished as runners-up in 1972–73, 1975–76 and 1977–78.
+They also competed in Europe regularly, and Harkin scored in two legs against Aberdeen in the 1973–74 UEFA Cup.
 Harkin's 82 league and cup goals leaves him in the club's top-five all-time goalscorers.

 Harkin spent the summer of 1973 playing in the North American Soccer League, helping the Toronto Metros to the play-offs with nine goals and five assists (15 points in MVP terms) in eleven games.
 He finished his senior career as a 38-year-old with Dundalk, later becoming a director at Derry City.

 International career

-It was during his debut season in England that Harkin won his first senior representative honour, leading the line for Northern Ireland under-23's in a 5–1 defeat by Wales at Vetch Field, Swansea, in February 1963.
+It was during his debut season in England that Harkin won his first senior representative honour, leading the line for the Northern Ireland under-23's in a 5–1 defeat by Wales at Vetch Field, Swansea, in February 1963.

-His first full cap for Northern Ireland senior team came in 1968.
+His first full cap for Northern Ireland came in 1968.
 On 11 December 1968, they faced Turkey at BJK İnönü Stadium in Istanbul in qualification for the 1970 FIFA World Cup, and Harkin bagged a brace in a 3–0 win.
 The final two caps of Harkin's international career were won in Moscow and Seville, both games resulting in defeats.